CodeWhizAfsal/github_insight_service/README.md

 - GitHub user data can be publicly scraped based on keyword search.
 - The keyword query returns enough users to populate insights meaningfully.
 - AI summarization is handled either via cohere.
-- HTML template (`results.html`) expects a non-null results list.
-- File `data.json` is used to cache or store intermediate results locally.
+- File `data.json` is used to  store results .

 ---